-Our Bachelor of Science and Bachelor of Arts degree programs not only give you the skills and knowledge to make a difference but also to succeed in a dynamic world.
+Our Bachelor of Arts and Bachelor of Science degree programs not only give you the skills and knowledge you need to make a difference but also to succeed in a dynamic world.

-We offer a hands-on approach to completing necessary course work.
-This allows you to immediately apply classroom learning to ongoing research projects and field work conducted within the Department of Geography.
+We offer a hands-on approach to completing required course work, which allows you to immediately apply classroom learning to ongoing research and field work conducted by the Department of Geography.

-You can pursue degree concentrations in earth science, regional science or archeology (B.S. degree only).
+You can pursue degree concentrations in earth science, regional science (human geography) or archaeology (B.S. degree only).
 Course work focuses on:

-You can meet other Geography majors by participating in our Geography Club or the student chapter of the Gamma Theta Upsilon international honor society.
+You can meet other Geography majors by participating in the Geography Club or the student chapter of the Gamma Theta Upsilon international honor society.

-Both degree programs have many of the same requirements, which include 39 semester hours of course work.
-However, the B.S. degree will allow you to fulfill the College of Arts and Sciencesí foreign language requirement by enrolling in additional computer science, mathematics and physical science courses.
+Both degree programs have many of the same requirements, which include 39 credit hours of course work.
+However, the B.S. degree will allow you to fulfill the College of Arts and Sciences' foreign language requirement by enrolling in additional computer science, mathematics or science courses.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.